-All vaccines and immunisation products used in Australia have been extensively tested for safety.
-Before any vaccine or immunisation product can be used in Australia it must be licensed by the Therapeutic Goods Administration (TGA).
-The TGA uses scientific evidence on each vaccine and immunisation product to assess safety and effectiveness.
+All vaccines used in Australia have been extensively tested for safety.
+Before any vaccine can be used in Australia it must be licensed by the Therapeutic Goods Administration (TGA).
+The TGA uses scientific evidence on each vaccine to assess safety and effectiveness.